-DATA DESCRIPTION UNITS DAT R1 DATA CAT.
-VER PA CUSC Contract CUSC App.
-Form G1 G2 G3 G4 G5 G6 STN Power Park Module Rated MVA (PC.A.3.3.1(a)) MVA • SPD+ Power Park Module Rated MW (PC.A.3.3.1(a)) MW - SPD+ Performance Chart of a Power Park Module at the connection point (PC.A.3.2.2(f)(ii)) SPD (see OC 2 for s pecifica ation) Output Usable (on a monthly basis) (PC.A.3.2.2(b)) MW SPD (except in relation to CCGT Modules when required on a unit basis under the Grid Cod this data item may be supplied under Sched 3) Number & Type of Power Park Units within each Power Park Module (PC.A.3.2.2(k)) SPD Number & Type of Offshore Power Park Units within each Offshore Power Park String and the number of Offshore Power Park Strings and connection point within each Offshore Power Park Module (PC.A.3.2.2.(k)) SPD In the case where an appropriate Manufacturer's Data & Performance Report is registered with The Company then subject to The Company's agreement, the report reference may be given as an alternative to completion of the following sections of this Schedule 1 to the end of page 11 with the exception of the sections marked thus # below.
+DATA DESCRIPTION UNITS DAT.
+DATA CAT.
+VER PA , CUSC Contract CUSC App.
+Form G1 G2 G3 G4 G5 G6 STN Power Park Module Rated MVA (PC.A.3.3.1(a)) MVA - SPD+ Power Park Module Rated MW (PC.A.3.3.1(a)) MW • SPD+ Performance Chart of a Power Park Module at the connection point (PC.A.3.2.2(f)(ii)) SPD (see OC C2 for s pecifica ation) • • • Output Usable (on a monthly basis) (PC.A.3.2.2(b)) MW SPD (except required this data 3) d on a u unit bas sis und er the (Grid Co ode, Number & Type of Power Park Units within each Power Park Module (PC.A.3.2.2(k)) SPD , Number & Type of Offshore Power Park Units within each Offshore Power Park String and the number of Offshore Power Park Strings and connection point within each Offshore Power Park Module (PC.A.3.2.2.(k)) SPD In the case where an appropriate Manufacturer's Data & Performance Report is registered with The Company then subject to The Company's agreement, the report reference may be given as an alternative to completion of the following sections of this Schedule 1 to the end of page 11 with the exception of the sections marked thus # below.
 Reference the Manufacturer's Data & Performance Report SPD Power Park Unit Model - A validated mathematical model in accordance with PC.5.4.2 (a) Transfer function block diagram and algebraic equations, simulation and measured test results DPD II